alicemunsal/dohex/DoHex.md

 What is a component anyway.
 Famous blue book, Bounded Context
 * It may be a very simple one that only sends email or calculate interest.
-* It provides group of functionalities like notification service (sends email, sms, mobile notifications) or
+* It provides group of functionalities like notification service (sends email, sms, mobile notifications) or  CRUD interface for library assets.
+* It
 Or more complex notification service that sends email, sms and mobile notifications.
 Or full functional single application